Additional Opportunities for Gaining College Credit

 CLEP (Regent's Institution code - 8266)

 The College Level Examination Program (CLEP) enables students to demonstrate proficiency in specific subject areas.
-The Registrar's Office provides the following chart as a guide to assist students in selecting the right CLEP exam to satisfy the appropriate course requirement.

 Advanced Placement (Regent's Institution code - 4452)